-The workshop will address the following through experimental learning:
+The workshop covers the following topics:

 How should authorship on a paper be decided?
 Is plagiarism accepted in some cases?
 Why should I bother with animal ethical clearance?
 What is conflict of interest?